Amanimal/cypress-js/README.md

    #### This will run the selected ```.cy.js``` on a Chrome instance
    ![cy-test-runner4][cy-test-runner4]

-**NOTE**: While running this browser instance, test scripts can be modified using a code editor or an IDE.
+**NOTE**: While running this browser instance, test scripts can be modified using a code editor or an IDE, simultaneously.

 ### Option 2: Run using Terminal - Command Prompt or Powershell